Here is a clean Bondora Go & Grow review

 Go & Grow 4% is probably the easiest way to invest in P2P lending

-Go & Grow Bondora is a new investment strategy released by this P2P lending platform.
-It is already available to all users (2019)
+Go and Grow Bondora is a simple investment strategy available with this P2P lending platform.

-Now the Bondora Go & Grow 6,75%* is coming and I want to know if it is worth my attention or not!
+Now the Bondora Go & Grow 4%* is here and I want to know if it is worth my attention or not!

-I start to say that I always use Portfolio Pro since it allows me to get the risk profile I want (rather low) without too much thinking.
+I start to say that I always use Portfolio Pro since it allows me to get the risk profile I want without too much thinking.
 My average annual yield is above 10/13%.
-I always avoid the lowest rating Bondora loans since I know the risk is often too high, and the debt collection may take ages.
+I always avoid the lowest rated Bondora loans since I know the risk is too high, and the debt collection may take ages.

 Bondora Portfolio Manager is not accurate, but it is a very fast way to start and deploy some capital in high revenue loans.
 It is a simple tool for beginners or for people with little time to spare.

-Bondora Go & Grow is another good tool for beginners, but also for those who want to lower their risk profile without too much thinking.
+Bondora Go & Grow may be a good tool for beginners, but also for those who want to lower their risk profile without too much thinking.

-The revolution here is the permanent availability of the invested capital on Go & Grow
+The promise is the permanent availability of the invested capital on Go & Grow

-Investors are able to withdraw their capital at any time.
+Investors are able to withdraw their capital at any time at the moment.
 This is something really new and very interesting for people willing to invest fast and efficiently without facing the learning curve any tool brings with.

 Ordinary investors on Bondora have to sell their loans before transferring their cash to the personal bank account, Go & Grow investors will always have the money available to them.